Steve Seddon

 Seddon was on the books of Reading as a youngster before joining Birmingham City in 2014 when he left school.
 He spent the first half of the 2018–19 season on loan to League Two club Stevenage, for whom he made his Football League debut, and the second half on loan to AFC Wimbledon of League One.
 In 2019–20 he was loaned to Portsmouth and he spent the first half of the 2020–21 season back with AFC Wimbledon.
 He made 12 appearances for Birmingham before leaving for Oxford United in 2021.
+He played regularly for his first season and then spent time on loan at Cambridge United and Burton Albion.
+Seddon returned to Wimbledon in the summer of 2025 following the expiration of his contract with Motherwell.

 Career

 Early life and career

-Seddon was born in Berkshire, where he attended The Piggott School in Wargrave and then The Forest School, Winnersh, the partner school of Reading F.C.'s academy.
+Seddon was born in Berkshire.
+An older brother is the British steeplechaser Zak Seddon, who is coached by their father, Jeff.
+They have another brother, Matthew.
+Seddon attended The Piggott School in Wargrave and then The Forest School, Winnersh, the partner school of Reading F.C.'s academy.
+While at school, he was a classmate of future AFC Wimbledon teammate Matty Stevens.

 He joined Reading after being spotted when playing for Twyford Comets.
 After a trial with Birmingham City in 2014, he took up a scholarship with the club that summer.
 Interviewed later that year, he assessed his strength as his left foot, and felt he needed to improve his tackling.

 He signed his first professional contract, of two years, in April 2016.
 In the 2017–18 season, he trained with the first team on occasion, and was included in the travelling squad for first-team fixtures, although did not make the bench.
 In December, with centre-back Harlee Dean suspended, Seddon was suggested by the Birmingham Mail as a possible addition to the squad for the visit to Fulham, and on 27 January 2018, he was given a squad number and included among the substitutes for the FA Cup fourth-round visit to Premier League club Huddersfield Town.
 He remained unused, and later in the season was an unused substitute for two Championship matches.

 In May 2018, Seddon signed a new one-year deal, with the option of a second year.
 He was a member of the first-team squad for their pre-season training camp in Austria, and was given a squad number for the 2018–19 season.
 He was an unused substitute for the 2018–19 EFL Cup first-round defeat away to Reading.